 - Gaining a sense of relief from compulsive behaviors

 - Substance abuse or disordered eating behaviors

 Possible consequences of OCD include problems in relationships and at work.
 People may begin to isolate themselves.
 They fear being “found out.”
 This leaves them vulnerable to depression.
 People may turn to drugs and alcohol as a coping strategy.
 They may feel better for a while, but substance abuse only serves to worsen their OCD obsessions.
 This, in turn, can lead to more drug abuse and a dangerous cycle ensues.
-OCD therapy can help.
+An experienced OCD treatment center can help.